-Action: If you are using shared disk storage, then as root, use the command /usr/sbin/ioscan -fun -C disk to confirm the reachability of shared storage.
+Action: If you are using shared disk storage, then as root, use the command fdisk -1 to confirm the reachability of shared storage.

 System Requirements Check Failed

 Cause: Insufficient system resources, missing software packages, or other operating system or hardware problem.